 Percussion massagers will usually come with a variety of different attachments that you can use to alter up the type of massage you receive.

-Make sure your final choice offers a good variety of options.
+Make sure your final choice offers a good variety of options as you’ll need to use different ones depending on which body part you are massaging.

-The Top 10 Handheld Percussion Massagers Worth Considering
+The Top 10 Handheld Percussion Body Massagers Worth Considering

 If you suffer from muscle pain or tightness, trying out percussion therapy with a handheld massager is worth a try.